Prices include all tuition, food and shared accommodation.

 It stands to reason.
 Not only does meditation practice make you more relaxed, focused and stress-resistant; over time you become increasingly efficient.
 It makes sense for you and for the wider world

 This intensive course is designed for people who desire to become meditation and mindfulness teachers.
 The material is presented in a format that will allow you to conduct eight-week courses for individuals or companies, providing a framework which allows the life-changing benefits of meditation to be assimilated and practiced in a way that can lead to lasting well-being, enhanced health and expanded consciousness.
+The practices have already been taught in many organisations including BAE Systems, Support 2 Recovery, Oxford University, Kids Company and Westminster University.
 There are two eight-week programmes presented.
 Details below.

 We have a research project entitled, "The Influence of Mindfulness and Meditation on Overall Life Satisfaction" running at Oxford University Under the Departments of Materials and Experimental Psychology.
 Ethics approval MSD/IDREC/C1/2012/79.
 We believe that scientific validation of these ancient meditation and mindfulness practices will increase their credibility in the modern world even further.
 Preliminary findings have been impressive.
 When you study with us to be a Mindfulness and Meditation teacher, you learn how to administer the tests so that your students can actually have validated the changes they experience during the course.
 These results go off to Oxford for deeper analysis